The site is temporarily down due to maintenance. Sorry for the inconvenience.

 Credibility

-Determination of plasma estrone is recommended: for monitoring and diagnostics of delayed puberty (mainly in girls), for diagnostics of sex hormone disorders, in postmenopausal women - for fracture risk assessment, for diagnostics of vaginal bleeding, for determining the need for hormone replacement therapy, for monitoring anti-estrogen therapy.
+Plasma estrone determination is recommended for: monitoring and diagnosing delayed puberty (mainly in girls), diagnosing sex hormone disorders, assessing the risk of fractures in postmenopausal women, diagnosing vaginal bleeding, determining the need for hormone replacement therapy, and monitoring antiestrogen therapy.

-Estrone (E1) is a representative of the group of estrogenic hormones, which is involved in the formation and maintenance of the female phenotype, the maturation of germ cells in pregnancy.
-They are also involved in the process of development of the nervous system, bone metabolism, and proper functioning of the endothelium of blood vessels.
-In the body of an adult woman (non-pregnant), estrogens are represented by: estrone (E1) and estradiol (E2).
-The third estrogen - estriol (E3) - is mainly present during pregnancy.
-After menopause, E1 (estrone) is the main estrogen, and E2 and E3 levels decrease significantly.
+Estrone (E1) is a member of the estrogenic hormone family, which is involved in the development and maintenance of the female phenotype, the maturation of sex cells during pregnancy.
+They are also involved in the development of the nervous system, bone metabolism, and the proper functioning of the vascular endothelium.
+In the body of an adult woman (during non-pregnancy), estrogens are represented by: estrone (E1) and estradiol (E2).
+The third estrogen – estriol (E3) – is mainly represented during pregnancy.
+After menopause, E1 (estrone) is the main estrogen, and the levels of E2 and E3 decrease significantly.

 Estradiol is mainly produced by the aromatization of testosterone in the ovaries and testes.
 A small amount is produced in the adrenal glands and peripheral adipose tissue.

-In contrast, the base fraction of estrone is produced in the adrenal glands by aromatization of androstenedione.
-Estrone and estradiol can be interconverted, and both can be inactivated by hydroxylation and conjugation.
-The circulating amount of estradiol in the blood of non-menopausal, non-pregnant women is 1,5-4 times higher than estrone.
+In contrast, the majority of estrone is produced in the adrenal glands by aromatization of androstenedione.
+Estrone and estradiol can be converted to each other, and both can be inactivated by hydroxylation and conjugation.
+Circulating estradiol levels in the blood of nonmenopausal, nonpregnant women are 1,5–4 times higher than estrone.

-Estradiol levels are much lower in men and postmenopausal women, while estrone levels are less variable, leading to changes in the estradiol/estrone ratio at different times.
+Estradiol levels are much lower in men and postmenopausal women, while estrone levels vary little, leading to changes in the estradiol/estrone ratio at different times.

-Estradiol levels in premenopausal women vary according to the phases of the menstrual cycle.
-In the early follicular phase, its level is low, it begins to increase 2-3 days before ovulation, and it increases rapidly during ovulation and reaches its maximum level before the peak of malutheinizing hormone.
-This is followed by a slow decline during ovulation.
-After that, estradiol increases again until the middle of the luteal phase and then decreases to a minimum, then until the follicular phase.
+Estradiol levels in premenopausal women vary with the phases of the menstrual cycle.
+In the early follicular phase, its levels are low, begin to increase 2-3 days before ovulation, and increase rapidly during ovulation, reaching a maximum level before the peak of luteinizing hormone.
+This is followed by a slow decrease during ovulation.
+After this, estradiol levels increase again until the middle of the luteal phase, and then decrease to a minimum, then to the follicular phase.

 Determination of estradiol is an essential part of the assessment of female reproductive function, infertility, oligo-amenorrhea and menopause.
 It is also used to monitor ovulation in preparation for in vitro fertilization.